-If you do not have a connected account, you will need to select Import Manually and enter the information for your repository yourself.
+If you have not connected a Git provider account, you will need to select Import Manually and enter the information for your repository yourself.
 You will also need to manually configure the webhook for your repository as well.
 When importing your project, you will be asked for the repository URL, along with some other information for your new project.
 The URL is normally the URL or path name you’d use to checkout, clone, or branch your repository.
 Some examples:

 Add an optional homepage URL and some tags, and then click Next.

 Once your project is created, you’ll need to manually configure the repository webhook if you would like to have new changes trigger builds for your project on Read the Docs.
-Go to your project’s Admin > Integrations page to configure a new webhook, or see our steps for webhook creation for more information on this process.
+Go to your project’s Admin > Integrations page to configure a new webhook.

-Within a few seconds of completing the import process, your code will automatically be fetched from your public repository, and the documentation will be built.
-Check out our Build Process page to learn more about how Read the Docs builds your docs, and to troubleshoot any issues that arise.
+Within a few seconds of completing the import process, your code will automatically be fetched from your repository, and the documentation will be built.
+Check out our Build process overview page to learn more about how Read the Docs builds your docs, and to troubleshoot any issues that arise.

-Some documentation projects require additional configuration to build
+We require an additional configuration file to build your project.

 You can configure these settings in a

-See our Configuration File docs for more details.
+See our Configuration file overview docs for more details.